 The prophet Jeremiah, who had entered his ministry some years before, may have been a mentor to Daniel during his early years.

 So, during the three years Jehoiakim spent planning a vain rebellion, we find (verse 5) Daniel spending that time (through no choice of his) in the Babylonian court being trained to “stand before the king.”

 Verse 2: And the Lord gave Jehoiakim king of Judah into his hand, with part of the vessels of the house of God: which he carried into the land of Shinar to the house of his god; and he brought the vessels into the treasure house of his god.

 Another lesson to learn from this experience is that “giving” his people into the hand of their enemy is God’s usual method of punishment.
 We can call it His passive or indirect mode of discipline.
-But, God occasionally resorts to a direct mode.
-The prime example is Noah’s [its really God’s] flood.
-Another is seen in the destruction of Sodom and Gomorrah etc. Those are examples of His “strange act” (see Isaiah 28:21).
+But God occasionally resorts to a direct mode.
+The prime example is Noah’s [it’s really God’s] flood.
+Another is seen in the destruction of Sodom and Gomorrah.
+Those are examples of His “strange act” (see Isaiah 28:21).

 As it was, Daniel himself had no misgivings about God having abandoned him.
 The adverse circumstances he found himself in was all according to God’s plan and he, being separated from family and loved ones, determined right from the start where his loyalty was.

 Verses 3 & 4: And the king spake unto Ashpenaz the master of his eunuchs, that he should bring certain of the children of Israel, and of the king’s seed, and of the princes; Children in whom was no blemish, but well favoured, and skilful in all wisdom, and cunning in knowledge, and understanding science, and such as had ability in them to stand in the king’s palace, and whom they might teach the learning and the tongue of the Chaldeans.